vitaut/vitaut.net/_posts/2012-12-15-making-string-formatting-fast.md

 The rest is just careful implementation and avoiding unnecessary work.
-For example, my initial implementation used `snprintf` for all built-in which was inefficient because it required constructing a new format string for each argument that had to be parsed by `snprintf`.
+For example, my initial implementation used `snprintf` for all built-in types which was inefficient because it required constructing a new format string for each argument that had to be parsed by `snprintf`.
 This was a lot of extra work, so the new implementation formats integers, strings and characters itself and only uses `snprintf` to format floating-point